jerryjappinen/Servant/pages/guides/troubleshooting.md

 # Troubles?

+<big>Oh no!
+Servant tries to automate as much and intelligently as possible so you'd never have to visit this page.
+Technology doesn't always work, though, so here's a detailed guide on troubleshooting.</big>

+## Setup process

 These are detailed instructions on how to set up Servant.
 You'll have it running in minutes.

 ### 1. Access a server